tymedina100/patch-files/ai-governance-readiness-report-storefront-gumroad-listing.md

 ## Listing description

 AI governance is no longer an abstract policy topic.
-Enterprise buyers, auditors, investors, and internal leadership are starting to ask the same uncomfortable questions: Where are you using AI?
+Enterprise buyers, auditors, and internal leadership are starting to ask the same uncomfortable questions: Where are you using AI?
 What data does it touch?
 Which vendors and models are involved?
 Who reviews high-impact use cases?
 What evidence can you show?

 This downloadable report gives operators a practical starting point.

-Inside, you’ll get a buyer-ready AI governance implementation kit for SaaS, HR tech, fintech, health tech, and enterprise AI teams.
-It includes a 2026 readiness briefing, EU AI Act timeline map, U.S. state/local watchlist, AI inventory template, risk-tiering framework, vendor diligence question bank, customer evidence pack, 90-day implementation checklist, board KPI template, and copy/paste scripts for internal teams, vendors, and customers.
+Inside, you’ll get a practical AI governance readiness report and template set for SaaS, HR tech, fintech, health tech, and enterprise AI teams.
+It includes a 2026 readiness briefing, EU AI Act timeline map, U.S. state/local watchlist, AI inventory template, risk-tiering framework, vendor diligence question bank, customer evidence pack template, 90-day implementation checklist, board-level KPI template, and copy/paste scripts for internal teams, vendors, and customers.

 Built for legal, compliance, product, security, procurement, revenue, and founder-led teams that need to turn scattered AI use into a documented operating process.